edutopy/pr-jvectormap/README.md

 ### Demo

-For Demo please visit this page. http://edutopy.github.io/pr-jvectormap/
+For a demo please visit this page. http://edutopy.github.io/pr-jvectormap/